pulumi/terraform-provider-aws/website/docs/r/servicequotas_service_quota.html.markdown

 ## Import

-~> *NOTE* This resource does not require explicit import and will assume management of an existing service quota on Terraform resource creation.
+~> *NOTE* This resource does not require explicit import and will assume management of an existing service quota on resource creation.

 `aws_servicequotas_service_quota` can be imported by using the service code and quota code, separated by a front slash (`/`), e.g.